MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/adfs-modern-auth-concepts.md

 **Option 2:** Should be used when web app has a resource that it is trying to access and needs to pass additional claims through ID token.
 Both public and confidential clients can be used.
 The option requires
 1.	response_mode set as form_post
 2. KB4019472 is installed on your AD FS servers
 3. Scope allatclaims assigned to the client – RP pair.
-You can assign the scope by using the Grant-ADFSApplicationPermission PowerShell cmdlet as indicated in the example below:
+You can assign the scope by using the Grant-ADFSApplicationPermission (Use Set-AdfsApplicationPermission if already granted once) PowerShell cmdlet as indicated in the example below:

     ``` powershell
     Grant-AdfsApplicationPermission -ClientRoleIdentifier "https://my/privateclient" -ServerRoleIdentifier "https://rp/fedpassive" -ScopeNames "allatclaims","openid"